Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp: Discussion

 \subsubsection{Certain types of copyrighted data are considered more ``valuable'' in the machine learning pipeline.}

-In the recent lawsuit from The New York Times against OpenAI, the plaintiff argues that The New York Times articles are considered more ``valuable'' during the training process \citep{nytimes}, where ``value'' here refers to the amount of content contributed to training a model.
+There has been extensive discussion on the copyright implications of generative models trained on large-scale datasets scraped from the web.
+In the recent lawsuit from The New York Times against OpenAI, for instance, the plaintiff has argued that The New York Times articles are considered more ``valuable'' during the training process \citep{nytimes}, where ``value'' here refers to the amount of content contributed to training a model.
 OpenAI in response has claimed that these articles are just ``a tiny slice of overall training data'' \citep{openai_response}.
 Our analysis in \Cref{sec:source:newsite} provides additional evidence that data from certain websites, including The New York Times, are implicitly upweighted after filtering, which implies that systems trained through this kind of filtering do in fact place more value on certain types of copyrighted works, although it is unknown if OpenAI implements a similar filtering mechanism in constructing its training data.

 In Sections \ref{sec:source:website} and \ref{sec:source:newsite}, we show that certain kinds of typically copyrighted work pass the CLIP filter at significantly higher rates --- namely stock photo sites, some news sites, and an education curriculum marketplace --- all of which rely on their image and textual content as part of their business model.
 We also find presence of stock photo thumbnail images without watermarks, despite no known licensing agreement from the dataset curators to distribute these photos \cite{shutterstock}.
 This finding indicates that data from these platforms are on average considered ``high-quality'' sources by CLIP, which means that the CLIP filter overrepresents and implicitly targets data from these copyrighted websites.